aditya-aim/1.Mock/README.md

    - Restart the server after modifying the `.env` file
    - Use the `/ping` endpoint to verify configuration
    - Monitor provider status in the logs

+## 🧪 Testing with Postman

+A Postman collection (`mock-route-test.json`) is included in the project for easy testing of all API endpoints.
+To use it:

+1. Open Postman
+2. Click "Import" button
+3. Select the `mock-route-test.json` file
+4. The collection will be imported with all endpoints ready to test

+The collection includes:
+- Detailed descriptions for each endpoint
+- Example request bodies and headers
+- Sample responses for different scenarios
+- Environment variable for base URL
+- Proper content types and HTTP methods